Medical Malpractice. Two words that can frighten even the sickest person away from seeing a doctor when they need one.

 A Different Kind Of Personal Injury Case

-New Hampshire requires a medical malpractice case to be reviewed by a three-person panel in order to be filed and proceed to trial.
+New Hampshire personal injury lawyers will tell you that state law requires a medical malpractice case to be reviewed by a three-person panel in order to be filed and proceed to trial.
 The panel must include

 - An individual who is either a retired judge or has judicial experience